-Cindy Kelly: I am Cindy Kelly with Atomic Heritage Foundation and it is Wednesday, July 31, 2013 and I am with Ellen Bradbury Reid.
-My first question for Ellen is to please tell us your name and spell it.
+Kelly: My name is Cindy Kelly of Atomic Heritage Foundation and this is Friday, November 7, 2014.
+And I am here in Hobe Sound, Florida and I have with me Kenney.
+The first question is to please tell me your name and spell it.